skramm/cpphtmltags/manual.md

 Homepage: https://github.com/skramm/cpphtmltags/

 ## Introduction
-This library is build around a single class to use: `Httag`, along with some helper free functions.
+This library is build around a single class: `Httag`, along with some helper free functions.
 All of it is defined in the namespace `httag`.
 This class models an HTML tag (aka element), that can be streamed in file.